mikkokotila/RUPO/README.md

-# RUPO
+# RUPO | agricultural simulation for small and micro size farmes in India

 #### Simulator for evaluation of rural investment and development scenarios for small and micro size farmers.
 The underlying models and data are based on rural India.

+To run the code, you need to have Python 2.7 installed on your machine (NOTE: not Python 3).

+### for non-programmers > getting started

+You can get Python from here: https://www.python.org/downloads/

+Once you have python installed, follow these instructions (assumes zero previous experience):

+1) copy-paste RUPO.py code on your desktop to a file called RUPO.py

+FOR MAC-USERS:

+2) open terminal by typing 'terminal' in spotlight
+3) type in the following command:

+	cd desktop

+4) change the rights of the file to excecute with command:

+	chmod +x RUPO.py

+5) start the program with one more command:

+	./RUPO.py

+That's it, you should be now using

+### for programmers > getting started

-At this stage, the code is left intentionally close to maximum verboseness.
-To run, the program needs to declare the following variables:
+Note that at this stage, the code is left intentionally close to maximum verboseness.
+This is to help non-programmer domain experts validate the results against the logic of the code excecution.

+### program variables

+To run, the program needs to declare the following variables.
+The variables are currently set as they are presented below.
+You can change any of the values to your liking easily from the program code.

 		# input cost